-4. If parent/guardian cannot provide school-appropriate clothing, the student will be placed in In-School Suspension for the duration of the school day.
+Students who come to school inappropriately dressed and/or not conforming to the dress code will have an opportunity to call for a change of clothes.
+Until then, students will be placed in In School Suspension.
 Repeated violations will result in additional school consequences.
-Absences from class, as a result of dress code violations, are unlawful absences.
+Absences from class, as a result of dress code violations, are deemed unlawful absences.